Adventure Diaries: Alex Ingle – The Greenland Expedition

 Tailing the science team around glacial lakes for the next three days involves constant hiking up and down the moraines and around the mountains, only returning to camp each evening to power up the satellite phone to check in with the marine team back in Nuuk.
 If we lose contact, they’ll assume there’s a problem and then things will get complicated.
 We are covering a huge amount of ground and the next few days follow a fixed routine: porridge-fuelled early starts, day-long hikes around the wilderness, dinner and then lighting the fire.
 Evenings are spent overlooking the ice sheet; the rumble of calving icebergs in the distance; the crackle of the campfire; exchanged anecdotes from years spent in the field.
 I love every moment.

 With such good weather the time flies by.
-The science team achieve their aims ahead of schedule and I manage to get all the shots I need.
-After a couple of exchanges with the marine team over the satellite phone we hear there’s a very narrow window for extraction.
+The science team achieves their aims ahead of schedule and I manage to get all the shots I need.
+After a couple of exchanges with the marine team over the satellite phone, we hear there’s a very narrow window for extraction.
 Rough weather is on its way, making the boat journey dicey.
-After the trek down to the iceberg-filled fjord we use the last drone battery to capture the glaciers in all their majesty.
+After the trek down to the iceberg-filled fjord, we use the last drone battery to capture the glaciers in all their majesty.
 We’re back at camp by lunch.
 Ready to begin the journey back to Tummrallip Tasersua.

 Today sees the first proper shoot with the marine team.
 The forecast is decent but after my experience a couple of days ago I’m well prepared.
 As it does most days a thick haar envelops Nuuk.
 I cross my fingers in the hope it’ll burn off so I can get the drone in the sky.
 The moisture in the fog is the biggest issue for the drone.
 I’d near enough given up hope for aerial shots, but right on cue we pass through a wall of fog into bright blue skies Calm, clear, very little wind.
 Perfect.
 The team land me on a small island, and I prepare the drone.
 Compared to the terrestrial expedition, where battery power was finite, here I can recharge every day – so today I have four drone batteries at my disposal, giving me plenty of leeway to have a bit of fun.
 I get my first opportunity to see the marine guys in action from a glorious spot on the shore.